jelsonjay/app-vanilla-js/README.md

 # app-vanilla-js

-this is a simpl app with pure JavaScript
+this is a simple project with pure html5, css & javascript

 [Access My Project](https://jelsonjay.github.io/app-vanilla-js/)